sandbox-bio/sandbox.bio/app/src/tutorials/bedtools-intro/steps/Step4.md

 <Execute command={"bedtools intersect -a cpg.bed -b exons.bed | head -n 5"} />

 <Alert>
-	**Note**: In this case, the intervals reported are NOT the original CpG intervals, but rather a refined interval reflecting solely the portion of each original CpG interval that overlapped with the exon(s).
+	In this case, the intervals reported are NOT the original CpG intervals, but rather a refined interval reflecting solely the portion of each original CpG interval that overlapped with the exon(s).
 </Alert>

 The `-wa` (write A) and `-wb` (write B) options allow one to see the original records from the A and B files that overlapped.